space88man/cryptography_engine/README.md

 if your version of SoftHSMv2 is not binary compatible with v2.3.

 The tests call out to an external `openssl` binary using subprocess for verification.
+Note that there is a OpenSSL configuration file in `tests/fixtures/openssl.cnf` that provides the PIN (default value: userpin).

 ```sh